redfly-ai-org/redfly.ai/README.md

 Provide source code that:

-1. **RedflyPerformanceTest** project: Lets you easily verify that our system performs better than conventional techniques for data access at scale (Done ✔️).
+1. **RedflyPerformanceTest** Project: Lets you easily verify that our system performs better than conventional techniques for data access at scale (Done ✔️).
-2. **RedflyDatabaseSyncProxy** project: Provides a way for anybody to test our Redis synchronization service on-demand
+2. **RedflyDatabaseSyncProxy** Project: Provides a way for anybody to test our Redis synchronization service on demand
-   - Get the database ready for synchronization, by adding the functionality to prep it (Done ✔️)
+   - Get the database ready for synchronization by adding the functionality to prep it (Done ✔️)
    - Support for synchronizing databases which are hosted online (Done ✔️)
       - SQL Server Support (Available since day 1 ✔️)
       - Postgres Support (Done ✔️, Stabilized ✔️, long term testing ongoing ⌚)
+      - Please ignore the Grpc errors which can happen due to flaky networks
+        - The hosted Chakra service, once started, is running and available on our cloud.
    - Support for synchronizing databases which are on your local network without opening firewall ports (TBD ⌚)
 4. Provide a way for anybody to generate their data access backend services on our cloud on-demand (TBD ⌚).